basondole/blog/Guide To Network Automation.md

 ##### NAPALM with Cisco IOS
-To enable NAPALM interaction with IOS devices configure 'ip scp server enable' on the device.
+To enable NAPALM interaction with IOS devices configure `ip scp server enable` on the device.

 ![napalm cisco](https://user-images.githubusercontent.com/50369643/65577544-a9401a00-df7c-11e9-8e25-9aa189c3f215.png)